 3. Create a focal point

-Create a focal point in your new outdoor space.
-Focal points are important because they add interest while bringing all the elements in the space together.
-This can be a dining table, a small coffee table, a firepit, a sculpture, stepping stones, a tree or a fountain.
-By defining your focal point at the start, you can add the remaining elements around it to create a cohesive space.
+Another way of making use of whatever limited space you have, is by creating a focal point in your new outdoor space.
+Focal points are helpful because they add interest to the area while simultaneously bringing all the elements together.
+Items that can act as focal points include dining tables, coffee tables, fire-pits, sculptures, stepping stones, trees or fountains.
+The importance of choosing your focal point at the start is that it can help you work in your remaining elements around it to create a cohesive space.

 4. Use smart layouts for furniture

 You may have heard the saying: “work smarter, not harder”.
 Fortunately, this phrase applies for design purposes as well and can be a handy way to make the most out of your small courtyard and furniture layout.
 For example, it’s best to keep doorways clear in narrow spaces and utilise chaises, club chairs, and other items in such areas.
 Additionally, if you want to block out neighbours from seeing into your balcony or yard, use boxed hedging and pot plants to cover your space from prying eyes and install a foldable umbrella to create pockets of shade in sunny spaces.

 Zoning smaller spaces can seem counterintuitive, however creating designated areas can be a highly effective use of space for small backyards.
 By integrating smaller segments and intimate zones in larger open areas, you create the impression of spaciousness.
 Breaking up the zones with planters, small walls, a variety of ground surfaces such as pavers, stepping stones or bricks and positioning the furniture in unique formats all adds functionality to the space.
 So whether you want to sit alone and read quietly in one area or socialise in another, the one space can easily provide you everything you desire.